 Liability Insurance Savings Tips for Restoration Contractors

-If you are a restoration contractor, odds are you spend a fair amount on your commercial insurance.
-While it is true that construction carries a diverse range of risks such as worker injury and theft, there are several ways for restoration contractors to save on their insurance.
+If you are a restoration contractor, the odds are you spend a fair amount on commercial insurance.
+While it is true that construction carries a diverse range of risks, such as worker injury and theft, there are several ways for restoration contractors to save on their insurance.

 Take Preventative Measures to Stop Theft